 Cornell University

-I’m seeking Ph.D. students with strong analytical skills and a passion for initiating and exploring new ideas that have a real-world impact.
 Please check the current projects listed below.
+Due to the large number of inquiries, I do not typically respond to email questions about graduate positions.
 If interested, the first step is to apply to the Department of Computer Science.
-For ISU students, please send me a brief email, including your transcript and the project(s) of interest.
+For current ISU students, please send me a brief email, including your transcript and the project(s) of interest.

 Most of my work draws inspiration from practical applications, especially in autonomy, robotics, and transportation.
 As these systems become more complex, they cannot be built based on human intuition alone anymore.
 My research focuses on providing theoretical and computational foundations to enable systematic modeling, design, optimization, and analysis for such complex systems.